 The pricing provided by Management indicates that moderate price reductions have occurred since 2015 resulting in a slightly lower than projected level of contribution.
-Currently the reserve fund appears to be fully funded for the current cycle and the contributions should be slightly lowered to address generational equity issues, while maintaining fully funded status long-term.
+Currently the reserve fund is not quite fully funded for the current cycle and the contributions should be slightly lowered to address generational equity issues, while achieving the fully funded goal long-term.
 The Association has adequate reserve funding and should be proactive in making the necessary common component repairs and replacements.